Sudan's Prime Minister Hamdok 'Optimistic' After U.S. Meetings

 Hamdok pledged to achieve transitional justice in the country.
 "We will not be satisfied unless justice is achieved to the satisfaction of the victims", he said.

-Hamdok further denied the dominance of the military council over the peace talks in Juba the capital of South Sudan.
-He explained that both the civilians and the military in the new administration work in harmony in addressing the issues of peace, development, and economy crisis as well as legal reform and security arrangements.
+He further denied the dominance of the military over the peace talks in Juba, capital of South Sudan.
+He explained that both the military and the civilians in the new administration work in harmony in addressing the issues of peace, development, and economy crisis as well as legal reform and security arrangements.

 State sponsors terrorism list

-Hamdok said that the reform of state security institutions is one of the main challenges facing the government.
+The reform of state security institutions is one of the main challenges facing the government, he said.
 But he pledged to create a national army that can represent all Sudanese people with different values, traditions, and cultures.

 Yemen conflict

 Hamdok expressed his commitment to withdraw the Sudanese troops from Yemen.
-He explained that the number of soldiers has decreased to 25,000.
+He explained that the number of soldiers has decreased from 15,000 to 5,000.
 "We have inherited the problem from the former regime, and this conflict can only be resolved through political means, but not a military one," he said.

 Economic crisis